chrismo/talks/productivity/productivity.md

 ???

-since Google did that study showing that Psychological Safety is the most important factor for productive teams.
-Which I happen to agree with.
+since Google did that study a few years ago showing that Psychological Safety on a team is the most important factor for productivity.
+I blogged about that, like ...
+2 years ago, but it's still on the front page of my site - clabs.org - you can check that out there.

 ---